bitwalker/libgraph/README.md

 library, as I would like to ensure that as much as possible, `libgraph` either matches the performance of `:digraph`, or exceeds it.

+NOTE: While this library is primarily focused on the `Graph` data structure it defines, it also contains an implementation of a priority queue (you can find it under the `PriorityQueue` module), designed for use with graphs specifically, as it considers lower integer values higher priority, which is perfect for the kinds of graph algorithms you need a priority queue for.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed